FavioVazquez/spark-hash-SBT-oriented/README.md

 Naturally, the number of rows, bands, and the resulting size of the band (rows/bands) dictates the quality of results yielded by LSH.
 Higher thresholds produces clusters with higher similarity.
 Lower thresholds typically produce more clusters but sacrifices similarity.

 Regardless of parameters, it may be good to independently verify each cluster.
 One such verification method is to calculate the jaccard similarity of the cluster (it is a set of sets).
-Implementation of jaccard similarity is provided in com.invincea.spark.hash.LSH.jaccard.
+Implementation of jaccard similarity is provided in LSH.jaccard.